 We may offer, from time to time, up to \$250,000,000 of common stock, preferred stock, subscription rights to purchase shares of common stock, debt securities or warrants, in one or more underwritten public offerings, at-the-market offerings, negotiated transactions, block trades, best efforts or a combination of these methods.
 In addition, this prospectus relates to 2,172,000 shares of NMFC's common stock that may be sold by the selling stockholders identified under "Selling Stockholders".
 We may sell the securities through underwriters or dealers, directly to one or more purchasers through agents or through a combination of any such methods of sale.
 In the case of a rights offering, the applicable prospectus supplement will set forth the number of shares of our common stock issuable upon the exercise of each right and the other terms of such rights offering.
 Any underwriter or agent involved in the offer and sale of the securities will be named in the applicable prospectus supplement.
-A prospectus supplement or supplements will also describe the terms of the offering of the securities from us; any agency fees or underwriting discounts and other items constituting agents' or underwriters' compensation; the public offering price; any discounts or concessions allowed or re-allowed or paid to dealers; and any securities exchange or market on which the securities may be listed.
+A prospectus supplement or supplements will also describe the terms of the offering of the securities, including: the purchase price of the securities and the proceeds we will receive from the sale; any options under which underwriters may purchase additional securities from us; any agency fees or underwriting discounts and other items constituting agents' or underwriters' compensation; the public offering price; any discounts or concessions allowed or re-allowed or paid to dealers; and any securities exchange or market on which the securities may be listed.
 Only underwriters named in the prospectus supplement will be underwriters of the shares offered by the prospectus supplement.